MinerFirst/minerfirst-app/README.md

 > [!caution]
 > <b>THIS APP IS IN BETA, SO YOU MAY ENCOUNTER BUGS.
 IF YOU DO, OPEN AN ISSUE IN OUR GITHUB REPOSITORY BY FILLING OUT THE ISSUE TEMPLATE.</b>
 >
-> <b>PUTTING NEWPIPE, OR ANY FORK OF IT, INTO THE GOOGLE PLAY STORE VIOLATES THEIR TERMS AND CONDITIONS.</b>
+> <b>PUTTING MINERFIRST, OR ANY FORK OF IT, INTO THE THEIR TERMS AND CONDITIONS.</b>

 ## Screenshots